-Pursuant to the provisions of the Companies Act 2013 the Board is required to carryout annual evaluation of its own performance and that of its committees and individualDirectors.
-The Nomination and Remuneration Committee of the Board is also required tocarry out evaluation of every Directors performance.
-Accordingly your Company hascarried out the performance evaluation during the year under review.
+Pursuant to the provisions of the Companies Act 2013 the Board is required to carryout annual evaluation of its own performance and that of its Committees and individualDirectors.
+The Nomination and Remuneration Committee (NRC) of the Board also carries outevaluation of every Director's performance.
+Accordingly the Board and NRC of your Companyhave carried out the performance evaluation during the year under review.

-On the basis of the response to the questionnaire a matrix reflecting was formulatedand placed before the Board for formal annual evaluation by the Board of its ownperformance and that of its Committees and Individual Directors.
-The Board was satisfiedof the evaluation results.
+On the basis of the response to the questionnaire a matrix reflecting the ratings wasformulated and placed before the Board for formal annual evaluation by the Board of itsown performance and that of its Committees and individual Directors.
+The Board wassatisfied with the evaluation results.

 E) Separate Meeting of Independent Directors